 My short-term goals: enroll in an online digital marketing class; attend one industry-specific professional development or networking event per week until [set date]; connect on LinkedIn with 10+ marketing professionals in the Toronto area by [set date]; subscribe to relevant newsletters and/or blogs and spend [set time] per day reading and learning industry insights; find a mentor by [set date]

-Write it down + talk about it
+Write it down + talk about your goal

 You know how it feels more real when you write something down?
 Don’t ask us why that is, but jotting your goals down has actually been proven to make you more committed to achieving them.
 Wild, right?